mozilla/release-services/docs/relengapi/blueprints/docs/src/development/blueprints.rst

 The ``relengapi.blueprints.mypackage:bp`` in the above is an import path leading to the Blueprint object.

-Finally, create the directory structure
+Now, create the directory structure

 .. code-block:: none